mlbright/advent/README.md

 - Randomizes the visual position of days in the grid
 - Each day keeps its original number and content
 - Useful for surprising recipients with a non-sequential layout
+- Cannot shuffle after November 30th of the calendar year

 **Swap Days**:
 1. Click "Swap" button on a day card
 2. Select which day to swap with
 3. Preview both days' content
 4. Confirm to exchange all content between the two days
+5. Swapping exchanges: title, description, URL, content type, and attached files

 **Delete Attachments**:
 - Use "Delete Uploaded Image/Video" button on edit page
 - Removes uploaded files while keeping other day data
+- Allows you to switch from uploaded file to URL or vice versa

 ### Viewing Calendars

 **As Recipient:**
-- Days unlock automatically in December when the date matches
+- Days unlock automatically in December when the date matches the day number
 - Click unlocked days to view content
 - Locked days show a 🔒 icon
 - Viewed days show a ✓ checkmark
+- Your views are tracked with timestamps

 **As Creator:**
 - All days are unlocked year-round in "Creator Preview Mode"